Aircloak/aircloak/cloak/docs/anonymization.md

   - The maximum / minimum values per-user are taken.
-  - The first No users with the maximum / minimum overall values are dropped, where No is 1 plus a noisy number with mean 3 and SD 1.
+  - The first No users with the maximum / minimum overall values are dropped, where No is a noisy number with mean 4, SD 1 and lower bound 1.
   - Final result is the average value of the top Nt remaining users, where Nt is a noisy number with mean 5 and SD 1.
   - In case we don't have enough values available to compute the average, `null` is returned.